 MARTIN, Dr Andrew

 Dr Andrew Martin is an Educational Psychologist specialising in student motivation and achievement.
 His research has won international awards and in 2003 he was listed in The Bulletin magazine’s ‘SMART 100 Australians’ (and in the Top 10 in the field of Education).
-His first book, How to Motivate Your Child for School and Beyond (2003, Random House Australia), provides practical strategies for parents and teachers to motivate and engage children.
-His new title, How To Help Your Child Fly Through Life: The 20 Big Issues (2005, Random House Australia), answers the most important educational questions facing parents and their children today.
-Preventing Fear and Failure in the Classroom was published by Continuum in 2010.
+His first book, How to Motivate Your Child for School and Beyond (Random House Australia, 2003), provides practical strategies for parents and teachers to motivate and engage children.
+His title, How To Help Your Child Fly Through Life: The 20 Big Issues (2005, Random House Australia), answers the most important educational questions facing parents and their children today.
+Building Classroon Success: Eliminating Academic Fear and Failure was published by Continuum in 2010.

 Marc Martin is an illustrator based in Melbourne, Australia.
 Working with watercolour, textas, ink, pencil, scanned textures and computer, Marc’s work is a world of dense colour, rich textures and the odd scribble.
 He draws inspiration from his surroundings, nature, animals, and the city he lives in.